UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

    .. tab:: UPPMAX

         Short serial example for running on Rackham.
-Loading Python/3.9.5 + using any Python packages you have installed yourself with venv.
-More information will follow under the separate session for UPPMAX.
+Loading Julia v.
+1.8.5 and using any Julia packages you have installed yourself with virtual environment.

         .. code-block:: sh